GreedYLearner1146/HELA-VFA/README.md

 8) Run test_sampler_loader.py, which contains the N_SHOT, N_WAY, N_QUERY, and number of evaluation task which can be easily configured.
 9) Run evaluate_on_one_task.py to see how the model performed before the training.
 10) Run Hellinger_Sim_Loss.py, which comprise the codes for the Hellinger Similarity loss function as highlighted in our paper.
+11) Finally, run model_training.py to train the model.

 ## Citation Information ##